hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/chrome/extentions/__init__.md

 ### Variables:

-* `MODE = 'dev'`: A global variable likely controlling the operation mode (e.g., development vs. production).
+* ``: A global variable likely controlling the operation mode (e.g., development vs. production).
 This variable is set and then redefined, possibly in a config or within a higher level module.
 The repeated docstrings with the same value is likely an error or a leftover from a previous implementation.

 ### Potential Errors and Improvements: